mlabs-haskell/lambda-buffers/docs/typescript.md

   where `<Product translation of BranchiType1 ...
 BranchiTypeMi>` denotes the right hand side of the [product translation](#product-types) of `prod FieldsProduct = BranchiType1 ...
 BranchiTypeMi`.

-  So, for example, given `| Branchi BranchiType1`,  the corresponding TypeScript type is as follows
+  So, for example, given `| Branchi BranchiType1`,  the corresponding Typescript type is as follows

   ```ts
   | { name: 'Branchi'